FrancescoXX/free-Web3-resources/README.md

 - [EtherWorld](https://etherworld.co/tag/ethereum/) An Ethereum educational resource in the form of blogs and video guides
 - [Ethereum Boilerplate](https://github.com/ethereum-boilerplate/ethereum-boilerplate) Ethereum Dapp Boilerplate by Moralis.
 Despite the name, it also works with any EVM and Solana
 - [Ethereum Foundation YT Channel](https://www.youtube.com/channel/UCNOfzGXD_C9YMYmnefmPH0g) Ethereum Foundation YouTube Channel.
 It currently has 45k Subscribers
-- [Ethereum Wiki](https://eth.wiki/) Ethereum wiki covering all things related to Ethereum.
+- [Ethereum Wiki](https://eth.wiki/) Ethereum wiki covers all things related to Ethereum.
 - [EthHub](https://docs.ethhub.io) The goal of EthHub is to provide a single source for essential Ethereum information.
 - [Solidity Docs](https://docs.soliditylang.org/en/v0.8.13/) Solidity documentation
 - [Intro to Fullstack Ethereum Development](https://github.com/ChristianChiarulli/intro-fullstack-ethereum#readme) by ChristianChiarulli